austingriffith94/risk_management/README.md

 Expected shortfall (ES), or 'TailVaR', accounts for the magnitude of large losses as well as their probability of occurring.
 The ES tells us the expected value of tomorrow’s loss, conditional on it being worse than the VaR.
 The ES computes the average of the tail outcomes weighted by their probabilities.

+ES can be expressed by the following relationship:

+    ES = -E[r | r < -VaR]

+where
+- r is the returns over the period being observed

-ES can be expressed by the following equation:
+Due to this conditional relationship between returns and VaR, ES can be solved for by the following equation:

     ES = σ * φ(Φ-1(p))/p